-• Address internal issues re: FMLA & course coverage analysis.
+analysis.
 This analysis revealed LC KCollege rates to, in effect, be discounted compared to area child care market rates.
 Again, under the VPFA's leadership a CCampis federal grant was awarded to subsidize KCollege so that rates could remain affordable - note: this is not financially sustainable once the grant runs its course.
 Leadership has convened and directed a working group to address this via WFD grant application possibilities (Interim VPAA, VPFA, Dean and Assoc Dean CTE, Director WFT).
 In sum, we already discount rates for KCollege and current pricing does not adequately accommodate expenses associated with licensure requirements, teacher-child ratios, etc.; which means a further discounted price cannot be considered.
 We are actively seeking funds (e.g., the WFD grant opportunity) so that we can avoid raising KCollege rates.
-Leadership directs the VPFA, Interim VPAA and HR Director to explore the issue and confirm current coverage options can meet needs (i.e., adjunct teaching).
+Address internal issues re: FMLA & course coverage • Leadership directs the VPFA, Interim VPAA and HR Director to explore the issue and confirm current coverage options can meet needs (i.e., adjunct teaching).
 Report due to Cabinet May 2022.
-Cabinet Way 2022.
-L CF C Recommendations - Professional Staff Leadership's Responses CF C Recommendations - Professional Staff Workplace flexibility Leadership's Responses Leadership has, and will continue to review workplace flexibility considerations on a case-by-case basis. • • Leadership has, and will continue to review workplace flexibility considerations on a • Workplace flexibility Leadership has, and will continue to review workplace flexibility considerations on a case-by-case basis.
-Paygrade adjustments will follow State • Workplace flexibility Paygrade "K" minimum Leadership has, and will continue to review workplace flexibility considerations on a case-by-case basis.
+CRC Recommendations - Professional Staff Leadership's Responses CRC Recommendations - Professional Staff • Workplace flexibility Leadership's Responses Leadership has, and will continue to review workplace flexibility considerations on a case-by-case basis.
+Leadership has, and will continue to review workplace flexibility considerations on a Workplace flexibility Leadership has, and will continue to review workplace flexibility considerations on a case-by-case basis.
+Paygrade adjustments will follow State Workplace flexibility Paygrade "K" minimum Leadership has, and will continue to review workplace flexibility considerations on a case-by-case basis.
 Paygrade adjustments will follow State DHR guidance.
 Leadership anticipates continuing wellness time, consistent with original intent (e.g.,

-• Provide 1X bonuses to recoup lost wages due to prior furloughs • Not a consideration. prior furroughs • 20 hrs pd time off to work at a charity/volunteer • Not a consideration beyond what is already in practice - Leadership plans to continue supporting employee reallocation of time, with supervisor approval, to "volunteer" during work hours in support of the NAIA World Series and Art Under the Elms (as two examples). • Pd fitness memberships - local gyms • Not a consideration - While it is not uncommon at sister and comparator institutions to charge for campus fitness facility use, at this time, employees have access to LC State fitness facilities at no charge. • Free community programming if courses offered again • There are no plans to reinstate CAH community programming.
+• Provide 1X bonuses to recoup lost wages due to prior furloughs Not a consideration. • 20 hrs pd time off to work at a charity/volunteer Not a consideration beyond what is already in practice - Leadership plans to continue supporting employee reallocation of time, with supervisor approval, to "volunteer" during work hours in support of the NAIA World Series and Art Under the Elms (as two examples). • Pd fitness memberships - local gyms • Not a consideration - While it is not uncommon at sister and comparator institutions to charge for campus fitness facility use, at this time, employees have access to LC State fitness facilities at no charge. • Free community programming if courses offered again There are no plans to reinstate CAH community programming.
 That unit was disbanded with prior budget cuts.
-CF RC Recommendations - Classified Staff Leadership's Responses • Hrly wage concerns - below market • Leadership has and will continue to work to address as funding allows. • Flexible work hours (flex hours) • Leadership has, and will continue to review workplace flexibility considerations on a case-by-case basis. • Flexible work hours (flex hours) Increase summer education credit to allow for 2 classes. review workplace flexibility considerations
+CF RC Recommendations - Classified Staff Leadership's Responses • Hrly wage concerns - below market Leadership has and will continue to work to address as funding allows. • Hrly wage concerns - below market Flexible work hours (flex hours) Leadership has and will continue to work • Leadership has and will continue to work to address as funding allows.
+Leadership has, and will continue to review workplace flexibility considerations